MontiCore/EmbeddedMontiArc/Documents/notes.md

 - [x] Implement multiple branches in monorepo

-- [ ] Change brnach conditoin to: github.ref_name == 'master'
+- [x] Change brnach conditoin to: github.ref_name == 'master'

 - [ ] Change need condition to run not if skipped but in case of success or failure do

 - [ ] Change filejob to als check except

-- [ ] Importer not suited because seperate runs for each script line -> separate shells mention in begining
+- [x] Importer not suited because seperate runs for each script line -> separate shells mention in begining

+- [ ] Add fileChanges dependency for downstream jobs -> important for rules